If A Person Follow These 5 Dating Rules, They're Resistant To Modern Social Norms

 Apply this: Sometimes your mother does actually know what's good for you.
 Don't dismiss advice from your elders — relationships haven't changed all that much in the past few decades.

-4. Group activities are encouraged
+4. Group dates are encouraged

 Nowadays, one-on-one date nights are a basic protocol for people in relationships.
 While the same applies to many courting couples, traditional courtship encourages group dates before private time.

 The goal is to help the couple get to know each other on a friendship level before becoming romantic.
-The presence of others also helps limit opportunities for sexual activity, which brings us to the next point...
+The presence of others also helps limit opportunities for intimate activity, which brings us to the next point...

 Apply this: Starting a relationship with someone doesn't have to mean you automatically spend long hours gazing at and whispering sweet nothings to each other.
 Lighten up in the early phases of dating!
 Get to know each other better first as friends before going deeper.
+There are reasons adages like "slow and steady wins the race" abound.

 5. Commitment precedes intimacy

-Apply this: Without going so far as to stave off sex until the wedding night, many new relationships could benefit from prolonging the first roll in the hay.
-While you're busy figuring out if you can tolerate his differing political views and whether or not he'll change his mind about wanting kids, sometimes it's easier to remove the sexual distraction from the equation until you know the relationship's a keeper.
+Apply this: Without going so far as to stave off intimacy until the wedding night, many new relationships could benefit from prolonging the first roll in the hay.
+While you're busy figuring out if you can tolerate his differing political views and whether or not he'll change his mind about wanting kids, sometimes it's easier to remove the intimate distraction from the equation until you know the relationship's a keeper.

-To courting fans, however, the practice is less about rules and regulations, and more about emphasizing selflessness, friendship, and commitment, and diminishing the use of romantic partners for sexual and emotional indulgence.
+To those comfortable with dating, courtship may sound like an antiquated, even foreign practice incompatible with contemporary norms of love and relationships.
+To courting fans, however, the practice is less about rules and regulations and more about emphasizing selflessness, friendship, and commitment, and diminishing the use of romantic partners for physical and emotional indulgence.